About Us

-We are social media researchers who want to create open tools, generate and host open data, and support open scholarship related to social media.
-The Social Media Research Foundation is a 501(c)(3) tax exempt public charity incorportated in California.
+We are a group of social media researchers (listed below) who want to create tools, generate and host open data, and support open scholarship related to social media.
+The Social Media Research Foundation is a 501(c)(3) tax exempt public charity incorporated in California.

 Social media is the term for all the ways people connect to people through computation.
 Mobile devices, social networks, micro-blogging and location sharing are just a few of the ways people engage in computer-mediated collective action.